Behind the Scenes of Palantir Technologies's Latest Options Trends

 Projected Price Targets

+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $30.0 to $180.0 for Palantir Technologies over the recent three months.

+In terms of liquidity and interest, the mean open interest for Palantir Technologies options trades today is 3995.09 with a total volume of 260,058.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Palantir Technologies's whale activity within a strike price range from $67.5 to $145.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Palantir Technologies's big money trades within a strike price range of $30.0 to $180.0 over the last 30 days.

 |Symbol